LABOR-LLM: Language-Based Occupational Representations with Large Language Models: Occupation Models

 \subsection{Assessing Predictive Performance of Occupation Models}

-We evaluate an occupation model's performance by comparing its predictions of an individual's next job to their actual next job.
-Specifically, we evaluate models by computing their perplexity, a commonly used metric in Natural Language Processing (NLP).
-The perplexity is a negative monotonic transformation of the sample log-likelihood, with lower perplexity indicating that a model's predictions are more accurate.
+We evaluate an occupation model's performance by comparing its predictions of an individual's next occupation to their actual next occupation.
+Specifically, we evaluate models by computing their perplexity, a commonly used metric in Natural Language Processing (NLP).\footnote{We primarily evaluate models using perplexity rather than more traditional metrics such as accuracy or F1 because occupational transitions are inherently imbalanced: around 50\% of workers stay in the same occupation (see Table \ref{tab:data-summary}).
+Well-calibrated models will therefore almost always predict staying (i.e., $\text{argmax}_{y \in \mathcal{Y}} \hat{P}(y \mid x_{i, \leq t}, y_{i, < t}) = y_{i,t-1}$), making accuracy simply reflect the empirical staying rate rather than meaningful model differences.
+Perplexity instead uses the actual predicted probability $\hat{P}(y_{i,t} \mid x_{i, \leq t}, y_{i, < t})$, rewarding models that assign higher probabilities to correct occupations regardless of whether they involve staying or moving.} The perplexity is a negative monotonic transformation of the sample log-likelihood, with lower perplexity indicating that a model's predictions are more accurate.
 Formally, the perplexity of an occupation model $\hat{P}$ on a set of transitions (individual-year observations) for units $i=1,..,I$ is given by

 where $w_{it}$ denotes the sampling weight for the individual relative to a population of interest.
 In this paper, for simplicity, we set $w_{it} = 1$.
 Note that a completely uninformative model that assigns uniform mass to each possible occupation would achieve a perplexity of $|\mathcal{Y}|$.
-We consider additional evaluation metrics (such as calibration) in Section \ref{sec:analyses}.
+We consider additional evaluation metrics (such as calibration) in Section \ref{sec:comparing-performance}.
+We also consider predictive performance for several alternative outcomes of interest to economists, such as future unemployment status and coarse occupational categories; see Online Appendix \ref{sec:online-appendix-alt-eval-tasks}.